Skip to main content

 • Sexual Health Education: Our Public Health and Wellbeing team provides an online sexual health education program.
 This 6-week self-help program can help you improve your sexual health and sexual relationships with information, tips, and resources emailed directly to you every week.
 All Penn students are invited to participate.

-• Sexual Assault Treatment and Support: There are many resources available at Penn for students who experience sexual violence, relationship violence, or stalking.
+The University of Penn has dedicated treatment and support resources for those who have experienced sexual assault.
 For more information about resources, policies, and reporting options, visit Penn Violence Prevention.